Cucumber Mosaic Virus

 Growing inside structures: The most effective way to protect your crop from aphids is simply (but costly) growing them inside a greenhouse or a dense (50 mesh) net structure.

-Application (1 iteration) of an imidacloprid-based product via irrigation or spray can, in most cases, completely eradicate aphid infestation and preventing buildup of infestation.
-Although, this method will not keep your crop safe completely from acquiring the disease and 2-3 additional spraying application will help to reduce chances of infection.
+The following insecticides are used in one or more parts of the world: imidacloprid-based product (1 iteration via irrigation or spray can - although this method will not keep your crop safe completely from acquiring the disease and 2-3 additional spraying application may help to reduce chances of infection),

 The use of insecticides to control the spread of CMV has its limitations since the virus is transmitted in a non persistent manner; aphids may have already transmitted the virus before the insecticide killed them.